muhtasim-ishmum-khan/muhtasim-ishmum-khan/README.md

 ## About Me
-- A machine learning enthusiast, actively trying to learn the core advances of ML.
+- Machine learning enthusiast, actively trying to learn the core advancements of ML.
-- Interested at designing and deploying technical solutions using deep learning.
+- Focused at designing and deploying technical solutions using deep learning models and methods.
-- Ethical user of AI
+- Interested at combining latest research findings with existing ML methods for smarter and more optimized applications.

 ## Skill stack